Once Village in

 had did not attempt to carry the pupil beyond reading, writing

 and arithmetic.
-Those who wished to venture farther along the
+Those who wished to venture farther along

-flowery path looked to the itinerant professor of penmanship,
+the flowery path looked to the itinerant professor of penmanship,

 the singing master and the bandmaster, who were sure to visit

 every settlement.
-The outcome was that we had fairly good singing
+The outcome was that we had fairly good

-a knowledge of the circumstances under which it was produced.
+without a knowledge of the circumstances under which it was produced.

 "Early in the '70s, Carl Butler